adobe/spectrum-css/components/coachindicator/README.md

 # @spectrum-css/coachindicator

-> The Spectrum CSS coachindicator component
+> The Spectrum CSS Coach Indicator component

 This package is part of the [Spectrum CSS project](https://github.com/adobe/spectrum-css).